jw-y/pkl-python/README.md

 ```

 ### Basic Usage
-Here's how you can start using PKLL to load a PKL module:
+Here's how you can start using `pkl-python` to load a PKL module:

 ```python
 import pkl